Skip to content

 print(bathy.list_regions())

-# Load a preset region
+# Load a preset region — works with any load function

 data = bathy.load_gebco_opendap(region="mediterranean")